bigethan/github-fluid-userscript/README.md

 - give it a list of usernames, and it'll:
  - badge the app when they submit a new pull request
  - note when one their pull requests is unread
+ - bounce the app's icon once in the dock when their pull request comes in

 - If a word matches a specified pattern, it can create a link for that item.
-Handy if you use http://foo.com/BUG-56 instead of gihub's issues
+So if you use http://foo.com/BUG-56 it'll convert mentions of BUG-56 into a link to that bug on foo.com
-- when a pull request comes in from one of your watched usernames it'll bounce the app's icon once in the dock.